Liverpool among key backers for proposals of big changes to English football including 18-team Premier League | Goal.com

 Liverpool among key backers for proposals of big changes to English football including 18-team Premier League

-Liverpool are key supporters of a plan that would lead to drastic reforms of English football, including the reduction of the Premier League to 18 teams, with Manchester United also reported to be very much in favour.
+The Premier League has warned that a plan that is heavily backed by Liverpool and would lead to drastic reforms of English football, including the reduction of the top-flight to 18 teams, would have a "damaging impact" on the game.

 The English Football League (EFL) is seeking a £250 million ($326m) bailout to cover the losses suffered as a result of the coronavirus pandemic.